AaronCrisologo/ParkSense-Utilizing-Data-Driven-Approaches-for-Sustainable-Parking-Management-in-Schools./README.md

 Sustainable Development Goal (SDG):
 This project indirectly supports SDG 11: Sustainable Cities and Communities by potentially reducing traffic congestion caused by circling for parking.
 A more efficient parking system can lead to smoother traffic flow and potentially lower emissions.

-5. Methodology.
+**5. Methodology**.
 May include frameworks, tools to be utilized, or if there will be any design patterns to be followed.
 	We will use GitHub as it serves as the collaborative platform for version control and code management in the creation of the parking management system, enabling developers to store, track changes, and coordinate development efforts effectively.
 We will also use Windows Forms as our interface framework for easy-access for the users.

-6. Technologies.
-A list of the technologies that will be used in the project, including programming languages, libraries, databases, and any other relevant tools or platforms.
+**6. Technologies.** A list of the technologies that will be used in the project, including programming languages, libraries, databases, and any other relevant tools or platforms.
 	C# will be the programming language used in this project.
 We will also use Visual Studio Code in creating the application.
 It’s possible that more technologies will be used as we get to know more about our project.

-7. References.
-Citations or references to relevant literature, articles, research papers, or existing projects that have influenced or inspired the proposed project.
+**7. References.** Citations or references to relevant literature, articles, research papers, or existing projects that have influenced or inspired the proposed project.
 Rashid, M. M., Musa, A., Rahman, M. A., Farahana, N., & Farhana, A. (2012).
 Automatic parking management system and parking fee collection based on number plate recognition.
 International Journal of Machine Learning and Computing, 2(2), 94.
 Vera-Gómez, J. A., Quesada-Arencibia, A., García, C. R., Suárez Moreno, R., & Guerra Hernández, F. (2016).
 An intelligent parking management system for urban areas.
 Sensors, 16(6), 931.